Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method: System Model and Problem Formulation

-\begin{Rem} There are three challenges in Problem {\normalfont\bf{(P1)}}: large state space; large discrete action space; and time-varying and time-invariant constraints for the actions in \eqref{con:cmc1} and \eqref{con:cmc2}. \begin{itemize} \item The first challenge cannot be addressed by conventional dynamic programming, since solving the Bellman optimality equation requires significant computational resources when the state space is large {\normalfont\cite{bertsekas_dp}}. \item Modern deep reinforcement learning (DRL) algorithms cannot efficiently solve the MDPs with large discrete action space because the scale of the required policy network by DRL in this case becomes prohibitively large , which poses significant challenges for the convergence to the optimal solution.
-To alleviate this challenge, existing works proposed three techniques: (1) The first technique is to convert the discrete-valued action to a one-hot action.
-The output of DRL's policy network is then used to denote the values of the one-hot vector.
-However, this method becomes impractical when the dimension or domain of the original action space increases, since it results in an explosion of the dimensionality of the one-hot vector.
-(2) The second approach, known as action-embedding, uses DDPG to output a continuous-valued action of the same dimensionality as the original action space.
-Then, this approach selects several discrete-valued actions near the continuous-valued action as candidate actions and picks the best-evaluated one among them as the action.
-However, this approach may suffer from unstable convergence and poor performance when the action space is large.
-(3) The last approach is multi-agent DRL (MADRL), which uses individual policy networks to determine the action value on each dimension.
-This approach has promising performance and does not suffer from the large discrete action space issue.
-However, it cannot deal with the constraints on the action space. \item Both time-varying and time-invariant constraints are difficult to handle for DRL or MADRL algorithms, as their trial-and-error mechanism makes it challenging to avoid visiting actions that violate the constraints.
-In {\normalfont\cite{liran1}}, the authors proposed a novel MADRL-based algorithm, which modifies the policy network structure and can efficiently address the time-varying constraints issue in a large discrete action space.
-However, it remains an open problem to solve MDPs with time-invariant constraints, when the action space is large and discrete. \end{itemize} \end{Rem}
+\begin{Rem} From \eqref{obj:p1}, it is observed that there are three challenges in Problem {\normalfont\bf{(P1)}}: a large state space when $N$, $M$, or $M^*$ is large, a large discrete action space when $N$ or $M$ is large, and the coexistence of time-varying and time-invariant constraints in \eqref{con:cmc1} and \eqref{con:cmc2}. \begin{itemize} \item The first challenge cannot be addressed by conventional dynamic programming, since solving the Bellman optimality equation requires significant computational resources when the state space is large {\normalfont\cite{bertsekas_dp}}. \item Modern deep reinforcement learning (DRL) algorithms cannot efficiently solve the MDPs with large discrete action space since they require a policy network of prohibitively large scale to handle such action space, resulting in difficulties in achieving convergence.
+To alleviate this challenge, existing works proposed three techniques: (1) The first one is to modify the MDP by converting its original action to a one-hot action {\normalfont \cite{dqn,ddpg}}.
+However, as the dimension or domain of the original action space increases, this method leads to an explosion of the dimensionality of the one-hot vector.
+(2) The second one, known as action-embedding {\normalfont \cite{wolper,yingjun}}, uses deep deterministic policy gradient (DDPG) to output a continuous-valued action with the same dimensionality as the original action space.
+Then, this approach selects several discrete-valued actions near the obtained continuous-valued one as candidate actions and picks the best-evaluated candidate action as the final action.
+However, this approach may suffer from unstable convergence and poor convergence performance when the action space is large {\normalfont\cite{wolper}}.
+(3) The last approach is multi-agent DRL (MADRL) {\normalfont\cite{sutton_rl}}, which uses individual policy networks to determine the action value on each dimension.
+This approach has promising convergence performance and does not suffer from the large discrete action space issue.
+However, it cannot deal with the MDPs with time-varying or time-invariant constraints. \item Both the time-varying and time-invariant constraints are difficult to handle for DRL or MADRL algorithms {\normalfont\cite{sutton_rl}}, as their trial-and-error mechanism makes it almost unavoidable to visit infeasible actions.
+In {\normalfont\cite{liran1}}, the authors proposed a novel MADRL-based algorithm, which modifies the policy network structure and can efficiently solve MDPs with time-varying constraints.
+However, this algorithm is still not applicable for solving MDPs with a combination of time-varying and time-invariant constraints. \end{itemize} \end{Rem}